KevinRebakure/KevinRebakure/README.md

 - 🔭 I’m currently working on my portfolio in my freetimes.
 - 🌱 I’m currently learning on React ecosystem
 - 📫 How to reach me: kevinrebakure@gmail.com
-- 😂 Fun fact: It actually took me a while to find out that the key is consistency. (with progress)
+- 😂 Fun fact: It actually took me a while to realize that the key is consistency. (with progress)